 Recently with some really epic summer-like weather in our favor, I’ve been working in the garden and the outside of the house.

 Since I removed all my flowerbeds out of the backyard, that area is so easy to keep up!
 But my front yard is quite another thing…

 Most of the front yard is surrounded in flowerbeds… very pretty!
-But yeah… it takes a little elbow-grease to keep things up for sure.
+But it does require more effect for sure.

 One front yard garden feature you may remember from the past was this little wooden walkway that leads from my driveway into my front yard.

 It lasted for a GOOD long time, despite me not treating the wood with anything!

 But once the wood eventually broke down, I threw a few cement walking stones in its place until I could come up with something creative once again.

 And of course, over time, things got messy…

 The spring flowers happily pushed their way up any which way they could.
 And weeds competed for space.
 But rather than JUST weed, I decided to create a NEW garden-themed reclaimed wood walkway instead!